The Annual Preceptor of the Year Award will be presented during the 2023 Annual Conference.

 - If selected, the candidate must agree to attend the NACNS annual conference and provide a photo suitable for inclusion in the conference program brochure.

-- The candidate must demonstrate clinical excellence and innovation in precepting CNS students.
-Examples include:
+- The candidate demonstrates clinical excellence and innovation in precepting CNS students and/or CNS new graduates.

-- Promotes CNS students’ ability to think critically.
+- Promotes CNS students’/new graduates’ ability to think critically.

-- Demonstrates the ability to teach, coach and mentor CNS students.
+- Demonstrates the ability to teach, coach and mentor CNS students/new graduates.

-- Creates an individualized learning experience that promotes the growth and development of students in the CNS role.
+- Creates an individualized learning experience that promotes the growth and development of students/new graduates in the CNS role.

-- Inspires students to become actively engaged in professional advocacy and policy through involvement in national organizations, NACNS Affiliates and NACNS.
+- Inspires students/new graduates to become actively engaged in professional advocacy and policy through involvement in national organizations, NACNS affiliates, and NACNS.

-- Creates a positive learning environment in which CNS students freely express ideas and questions in a dynamic exchange with preceptor and other health care professionals.
+- Creates a positive learning environment in which CNS students/new graduates freely express ideas and questions in a dynamic exchange with preceptor and other health care professionals.

-- Is accessible, supportive and influential in helping CNS students achieve CNS competencies in nurse, patient and organizational spheres.
+- Is accessible, supportive and influential in helping CNS students/new graduates achieve CNS competencies in nurse, patient, and organizational spheres.

 A plaque recognizing the winner will be presented at the NACNS conference and the winner will be featured in the CNS journal.
-Nontransferable complimentary one day NACNS conference registration will also be awarded.
+Nontransferable complimentary NACNS conference registration will also be awarded.

 Nomination Packet includes: